metapragma/cepheus/README.md

 ## Cepheus

 Cepheus is inspired by these ideas.
 It utilizes modules from tachyons.io.
-These 53 modules adhere to the principles of atomic, functional CSS.
-They cover the whole spectrum — typography to spacing, theming to elements.
+These 53 modules adhere to the principles of atomic, functional CSS, covering the whole spectrum — typography to spacing, theming to elements.
-It can be used to create modular, reusable UI components, providing the base building blocks.
+Cepheus can be used to create modular, reusable UI components, providing the base building blocks.

-### Features

-- Mobile-first architecture
-- Minimal code
-- Default baseline rhythm and flexible debug options
-- Consistent composition of spacing and typography rules
-- Flexibility though Sass variables
-- Built-in debug grid
-- Partial import options

 ### Usage Example